fyangch/RefinedMegaDepth/README.md

 │   │   ├── ...
 ├── ...
 ```
-The pipeline will read the images from folder and create the following folders for the outputs:
+The pipeline will read the scene images from folder and create the following folders for the outputs:
 ```
 data
 ├── scene_1